amoghatsunil/ENPM661_Final_Project/README.md

 sudo apt-get install ffmpeg
 ```

-and then restart the visualization process.
+and then restart the setup and simulation process.